Kansas City Chiefs vs. Cincinnati Bengals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - This year, the Bengals won ATS in their only game as an underdog of 5 points or more.

-- Cincinnati is 7-5 against the spread and 8-4 overall when the team notches more than 20.4 points.
+- Cincinnati is 7-5 against the spread and 8-4 overall when the team puts up more than 20.4 points.

-- This year the Bengals have 21 turnovers, seven fewer than the Chiefs have takeaways (28).
+- The Bengals have 21 giveaways this season, while the Chiefs have 28 takeaways.

 Home and road insights

-- At home, as 5-point underdogs or more, the Bengals have one win ATS (1-1).
+- At home, the Bengals have one win ATS (1-1) as 5-point underdogs or greater.

-- This season, Cincinnati has hit the over in five of eight home games.
+- In five of eight home games this season, Cincinnati has gone over the total.

-- Kansas City is 4-2 against the spread, and 4-2 overall, in away games.
+- Kansas City is 4-2 overall, and 4-2 against the spread, in away games.

-- Away from home, the Chiefs have two wins ATS (2-1) as 5-point favorites or more.
+- The Chiefs have two wins ATS (2-1) away from home as 5-point favorites or more.

-- This year, in four of six away games Kansas City has gone over the total.
+- This season, in four of six road games Kansas City has hit the over.

 Powered by Data Skrive.